Quantronauts/qhack21/README.md

 ```
  	</details>

-- First of all you need to install python 3.x, be careful some quantum libs have problem with python 3.9, so stop yourself to [python 3.8](https://www.python.org/downloads/release/python-387/) :
+- Inside your env, check your python installation.
+Be careful some quantum libs have problem with python 3.9, so stop yourself to [python 3.8](https://www.python.org/downloads/release/python-387/) :
 `pip install python==3.8.7`

 ### Installing libraries